-When your dentist tells you to brush and floss twice a day, it may seem like a chore – but it’s actually a necessity.
+When your dentist tells you to brush and floss twice a day, it may seem like a chore – but it’s a necessity for good dental hygiene.
 Why?
 Because keeping on top of your oral health has so many fantastic benefits.
 In this post, our dentists here in Maidstone will highlight just some of these, so you can see why we’re huge advocates of a good dental routine.

-Gingivitis (early-stage gum disease) and periodontitis (advanced gum disease) are serious business.
-While your mouth be able to recover from very mild gingivitis, once problems set in, it can be extremely difficult to treat.
+Gingivitis (early-stage gum disease) and periodontitis (advanced gum disease) are serious businesses.
+While your mouth can recover from very mild gingivitis, once problems set in, it can be extremely difficult to treat.
 Gum disease is characterised by red, swollen and bleeding gums; if untreated, it can lead to infection and even tooth loss.
 Your dental hygienist will check for signs of gum disease and advise you as and when needed.

-Looking after the health of your mouth, teeth and gums doesn’t just help them stay in top condition – it can help you stay healthier as a whole, too.
+Looking after your oral health; mouth, teeth and gums don’t just help them stay in top condition – it can help you stay healthier as a whole, too.
 For instance, gum disease has been linked to heart disease, diabetes and more.
 That’s why your dentist emphasises the importance of good oral hygiene.

 Talk to our Maidstone team to book your dental hygiene appointment or talk through anything you’re worried about.
 Our dentists are committed to your smile.